Lynne Frederick: Death

 On 27 April 1994, Frederick was found dead by her mother in her West Los Angeles home, aged 39.
-Foul play and suicide were ruled out and an autopsy failed to determine the cause of death.
-Some in the media speculated she died from the effects of alcoholism.
-Her remains were cremated at Golders Green Crematorium in London, and her ashes were interred with those of her first husband, Peter Sellers.
+Foul play and suicide were ruled out, and an autopsy failed to determine the cause of death.
+Her remains were cremated at Golders Green Crematorium in London, and her ashes were interred with those of Peter Sellers.

-In a 1995 interview with Hello! magazine, her mother, Iris, claimed that Lynne died from natural causes which was brought on by a seizure in her sleep.
-She also denied accusations that her daughter had a drug or alcohol problem.
+In a 1995 interview with Hello!, her mother Iris said Lynne died from natural causes which were brought on by a seizure in her sleep.
+She denied accusations that her daughter had a problem with drugs including alcohol.

-"There is absolutely no truth in any of the stories I have read about Lynne's death.
+There is absolutely no truth in any of the stories I have read about Lynne's death.
 I never saw Lynne taking cocaine.
 She liked a glass of wine, but so do most people and she was no more an alcoholic than the next person.
 The autopsy report was quite clear, her death was by natural causes.
 Lynne died of a seizure in her sleep.
-For the record, the coroner found no evidence that Lynne had been taking drugs."
+For the record, the coroner found no evidence that Lynne had been taking drugs.

 Legacy

-In the years after her death, Frederick's legacy remained poisoned and she was seldom remembered favourably.
+In the years after her death, Frederick's legacy remained poisoned.
 In the 1995 revision of his 1994 book The Life and Death of Peter Sellers, Roger Lewis claimed that "there is yet to find a single person to say a good thing about Lynne".
-British journalist Nigel Dempster had a profound dislike for Frederick and referred to her as an "avaricious and cunning man-eater".
-Other people who have voiced unfavorable views of Lynne include Spike Milligan, Britt Ekland, Sir Roger Moore, Wendy Richard and Simon Williams.
+Nigel Dempster had a profound dislike for Frederick and referred to her as an "avaricious and cunning man-eater".
+Other people who have voiced unfavourable views of Frederick include Spike Milligan, Britt Ekland, Roger Moore, and Wendy Richard.

-She received minimal attention in the 2004 film adaptation of Lewis's book where she was portrayed by British actress Emilia Fox.
+Frederick received minimal attention in the 2004 film adaptation of Lewis's book where she was portrayed by Emilia Fox.
 All scenes featuring Fox's portrayal of Frederick were deleted from the final cut of the film, but included in the supplemental features of the film's DVD release.
-On portraying Frederick, Fox stated "I had thought very carefully about playing Lynne.
-I wanted to represent her in a way that I thought was fair - which was a very young girl being taken up in this world of laughter and light, and then finding out the reality.
-Peter Sellers was completely obsessed by work and it's very difficult to live with someone like that."
+On portraying Frederick, Fox stated: "I had thought very carefully about playing Lynne.
+I wanted to represent her in a way that I thought was fair – which was a very young girl being taken up in this world of laughter and light, and then finding out the reality.
+Peter Sellers was completely obsessed by work, and it's very difficult to live with someone like that."